 where $\phi := (\beta - \alpha)/2$ and $\psi := (\beta + \alpha)/2$.
 Consequently, $f$ maps each infinitesimal circle in $G$ onto an infinitesimal ellipse with axis ratio bounded by $(1+k)/(1-k)$ (Fig. 1).

-Consider the case when $f$ is conformal (i.e., holomorphic injective) on $G$.
+Suppose that $f$ is conformal (i.e., holomorphic injective) on $G$.
 Recall that $f_{z} = (f_{x} -if_{y})/2$ and $f_{\bar{z}} = (f_{x} + i f_{y})/2$.
 Thus $f_{\bar{z}}(z) =0$ for all $z \in G$ which is exactly the Cauchy-Riemann equations.
 Hence $f$ is 0-quasiconformal.
 In this case $L = \ell$ in Figure 1.
 Conversely, if $f$ is 0-quasiconformal, then by \eqref{qc_def} $f_{\bar{z}}(z) =0$ for almost all $z \in G$.
-By virtue of the following Weyl's lemma, we conclude that $f$ is conformal on $G$. \begin{lem}[Weyl's lemma (see i.g. {\cite[p.84]{ImayoshiTaniguchi:1992}})] Let $f$ be a continuous function on $G$ whose distributional derivative $f_{\bar{z}}$ is locally integrable on $G$.
+By virtue of the following Weyl's lemma, we conclude that $f$ is conformal on $G$. \begin{lem}[Weyl's lemma (see e.g. {\cite[p.84]{ImayoshiTaniguchi:1992}})] Let $f$ be a continuous function on $G$ whose distributional derivative $f_{\bar{z}}$ is locally integrable on $G$.
 If $f_{\bar{z}} =0$ in the sense of distributions on $G$, then $f$ is holomorphic on $G$. \end{lem}